Examples of games that come with their own editor:

-- LEGO Indiana Jones 2: The Adventures Continue and LEGO Harry Potter: Years 1-4 featured a level editor in the game.
-Travellers' Tales promised one in both LEGO Star Wars 3 and LEGO Harry Potter: Years 5-7, but the level editor didn't make its appearence.
+- LEGO Indiana Jones 2: The Adventure Continues & LEGO Harry Potter: Years 1-4 featured a level editor, which allowed players to create levels using preset bricks, plates, structures, and entities.
+Travellers' Tales promised one in both LEGO Star Wars 3 and LEGO Harry Potter: Years 5-7, but the level editor didn't make an appearance.

 - S. O. S. on the ZX Spectrum has cheat mode that includes a level editor.
 The victory screen tells you how to access it.

 - Hotline Miami 2: Wrong Number had a level editor added in a later update.
 Not only does it allow the players to create and populate their own levels, but it also allows for the creation of entire campaigns, complete with cutscenes.